knorr3/coronavirus_germany/README.md

 >__NOTE__: Do not download the file by using the link above directly.
 Rather, click on it, then on the page that comes up use the `Raw` button.

 ## Configuration

+Go to Configuration -> Integrations and click on "add integration".
+Then search for Coronavirus Deutschland

 ### Configuration Variables
 - **entity_id**: Choose your location